Full Athlete Development

 *A portion of NST athletes’ fees are funded by Nordiq Canada.

-- Gym membership – note we do not run a team strength program.
-Strength planning is done on an individual basis
+• Gym membership – Strength planning is done on an individual basis

 Option 2